AI Agent Belief Inspection: Debugging LLM Hallucinations

 Real-Time Trace Execution and Auditing

 Expert Insight: The Symptom vs. Cause Paradigm.
-If your AI agent makes a catastrophic error, standard application logs won't tell you a damn thing about why it made that decision.
+If your AI agent makes a catastrophic error, standard application logs will not tell you why it made that decision.
+To prevent future breaches, you need surgical belief inspection to fix the root cause instead of just treating the symptom.

 Stop relying on outdated diagnostic tools for probabilistic systems.
 Master AI agent belief inspection and logging to surgically correct LLM hallucinations before they become massive liabilities.